containers/bootc/docs/src/filesystem.md

 This will ensure that the entire `/` is a read-only filesystem.

+## Understanding physical vs logical root with `/sysroot`

+When the system is fully booted, it is into the equivalent of a `chroot`.
+The "physical" host root filesystem will be mounted at `/sysroot`.
+For more on this, see [filesystem: sysroot](filesystem-sysroot.md).

+All the remaining filesystem paths below are part of a "deployment root" which is used as a final target for the system boot.

 ## `/usr`

 The overall recommendation is to keep all operating system content in `/usr`,